AustinScola/AustinScola/README.md

 So that is what I am working on.

 Yes, it's a really broad goal.
-So I am starting with one subset of it and will gradually expand the set.
+To start with, I am tackling one subset of that goal and will gradually expand the set.
 The specifics of the project occupying the majority of my waking hours I am not quite ready to share yet.

-This broad pursuit aligns with my policy for selecting actions for the state-machine that is life too.
+The broad pursuit aligns with my policy for selecting actions for the state-machine that is life too.

 ## State-Machine Policy